 Common undergraduate programs include biology, physics, chemistry, and statistics.
 Relevant coursework includes computer science, mathematical modeling, and probability theory.

 Students typically specialize at the graduate level.
 Relevant programs, which can combine classroom education with research work, include bioinformatics, genetics, and pharmacology.
 Doctoral degree programs last five to six years, and students can attend a postdoctoral research fellowship to gain experience prior to pursuing permanent positions.

 Salary Info and Job Outlook

 Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to bioinformaticians, it does publish data pertinent to both biochemists/biophysicists and medical scientists.
-The BLS predicts that the employment of biochemists and biophysicists will likely grow by about 8% between 2014 and 2024, and job opportunities for medical scientists, with the exception of epidemiologists, will also grow by about 8% during the same time frame.
-Biochemists and biophysicists earned a median of $82,150 a year in May 2015, according to the BLS; the same source indicated that medical scientists earned a median of $82,240 a year.
+The BLS predicts that the employment of biochemists and biophysicists will likely grow slightly faster than average between 2018 and 2028, and job opportunities for medical scientists, with the exception of epidemiologists, will also grow faster than average during the same time frame.
+Biochemists and biophysicists earned a mean of $105,940 a year in May 2018, according to the BLS; the same source indicated that medical scientists earned a mean of $96,420 a year.